digital-earths-global-hackathon/hamburg-node/content/howtotech.md

 We are using the [Intake](https://easy.gems.dkrz.de/Processing/Intake/index.html) catalog to store a diversity of data lists.
 Intake uses xarray for easy data access in python and allows for powerful searches.

-**The url to the catalog and usage examples will follow shortly before the hackathon.**
+See https://digital-earths-global-hackathon.github.io/catalog/ for the landing page of the catalog and links to usage examples.

 ## 4. Start your analysis!